Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_thoughtspot/getting_started_thoughtspot.md

   <tr>
    <td>Role
    </td>
-   <td>In our tutorial we will use SYSADMIN
+   <td>In our tutorial we will use ACCOUNTADMIN
    </td>
   </tr>
   <tr>